Lockheed C-141 Starlifter: Origins

 Throughout the early 1960s, the United States Air Force's Military Air Transport Service (MATS) relied on a substantial number of propeller-driven aircraft for strategic airlift.
 As these aircraft were mostly obsolescent designs and the USAF needed the benefits of jet power, the USAF ordered 48 Boeing C-135 Stratolifters as an interim step.
 The C-135 was a useful stop-gap, but only had side-loading doors, thus much of the bulky and oversize equipment employed by the U.S. Army would not fit.

-During the spring of 1960, the USAF released Specific Operational Requirement 182, calling for a new aircraft that would be capable of performing both strategic and tactical airlift missions.
+In spring 1960, the USAF released Specific Operational Requirement (SOR) 182, calling for a new aircraft that would be capable of performing both strategic and tactical airlift missions.
 The strategic role demanded that the aircraft be capable of missions with a radius of at least 3500 nmi with a 60,000 lb load.
 The tactical role required it to be able to perform low-altitude air drops of supplies, as well as carry and drop combat paratroops.
-Several companies responded to SOR 182, including Boeing, Lockheed, and General Dynamics.
+The final version of SOR 182 was released in fall 1960, and requests for proposals were sent to Boeing, Douglas, Convair, and Lockheed-Georgia.

 Lockheed's design team produced their own unique design in response to the requirement, internally designated as the Lockheed Model 300; it would be the first large jet designed from the start to carry freight.
 In comparison to the firm's previous utility transport, the turboprop-powered Lockheed C-130 Hercules, it was considerably bigger, as well as possessing greater speed and more power.
 In terms of its basic configuration, the Model 300 was a large airlifter, furnished with a T-tail and a high-mounted swept wing, under which a total of four pod-mounted TF33 turbofan engines were fitted.
 The Model 300 possessed a lengthy, unobstructed cargo deck, which provided sufficient space and fittings to safely accommodate up to 154 troops or 42869 kg of cargo.